jonathanneo/modern-data-platform/README.md

     - Dependencies are inferred using dbt's graph (source/ref).
     - Asset level dependencies, and not Project level dependencies.
     - Compare this approach to Argo/Airflow approach.
 You have to explicitly define your upstream dependencies, and on the Project level.
+    - Asset tests are displayed on each asset
 2. Create custom assets (e.g. Census)
     - We have plenty of use-cases that we don't have built-in asset connectors for e.g. Experiments, ML Pipelines, Census, etc.
     - We can create our own custom asset connectors that read data from APIs or code locations, and create the necessary assets.